spion/spion.github.com/src/documents/posts/analysis-generators-and-other-async-patterns-node.html.md

 All generator solutions become about 2 times slower when compiled with [Google Traceur](//github.com/google/traceur-compiler/), an ES6 to ES5 compiler which we need to run generators code without the `--harmony` switch or in browsers.
-Is roughly 2-3 times slower, which is great.

 Finally we have rx.js which is about 10 times slower than the fastest solution.

-Great.
-But isn't this a bit unrealistic?
+However, this test is a bit unrealistic.

 Most async operations take much longer than 1 millisecond to complete, especially when the load is as high as thousands of requests per second.
 As a result, performance is I/O bound - why measure things as if it were CPU-bound?

-So lets increase the average time needed for an async operation to
+So lets make the average time needed for an async operation depend on the number of parallel calls to `upload()`

 $$ t = n \cdot 0.1 ms $$